hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter10.md

 With multiple disks, we can improve the transfer rate as well (or instead) by `striping data` across multiple disks.
 In its simplest form, data striping consists of splitting the bits of each byte across multiple disks; such striping is called `bit level striping`.

 `Block-level striping` stripes blocks across multiple disks.
 It treats the array of disks as a single large disk, and it gives blocks logical numbers; we assume the block numbers start from $0$.
-With an array of $n$ disks, block-level striping assigns logical block $i$ of the disk array to disk $(i\ mod\ n) + 1$; it uses the $\lfloor i/n \rfloor$th physical block of the disk to store logical block $i$.
+With an array of $n$ disks, block-level striping assigns logical block $i$ of the disk array to disk $(i\ mod\ n) + 1$; it uses the $\lfloor i/n \rfloor$The physical block of the disk to store the logical block $i$.

 In summary, there are two main goals of parallelism in a disk system: